NSQHS Standards – Commission Advisory Statement and Updates

 Health service organisations that provide patients with written confirmation that the health service organisation charges will not exceed the insured rebate do not need to provide detail on the hospital fee, health insurer benefits or estimates of co-payments.
 When this statement is signed by the patient or their nominee it meets the requirements for informed financial consent.

 To support health service organisations with identifying whether or not they meet the specified requirements, our team has developed a checklist based on Advisory AS18/10 Informed financial consent.
-DOWNLOAD THE QIP CHECKLIST HERE or refer to the Commission’s Advisory AS18/10 document for full details.
+Download our QIP Checklist or refer to the Commission’s Advisory AS18/10 document for full details.

 The Commission has also developed an example of an ‘Informed financial consent form’ which health services may like to customise to meet their organisation needs.
 This can be viewed as Attachment 1 within the Advisory Statement AS18/10: Informed financial consent document.